Indianola, Washington: History

 Indianola was formed on the portion of the Port Madison Indian Reservation which had been allotted to KaKue aka "Beedee" in 1886.
-KaKue died in December 1886 leaving no will and his wife Tu Tue Tue was sole heir.
-Tu Tue Tue died four years later in 1890 leaving a brother and a sister Tar-de-blu & a daughter Katie.
-After the death of Tar-de-blu the estate was settled in 1909 leaving Chief Jacob the son of Tar-de-blu as sole heir.
+KaKue died in December 1886 leaving no will, and his wife Tu Tue Tue was sole heir.
+Tu Tue Tue died four years later in 1890 leaving a brother and a sister, Tar-de-blu, and a daughter Katie.
+After the death of Tar-de-blu the estate was settled in 1909 leaving Chief Jacob, the son of Tar-de-blu, as sole heir.
 When Katie died childless in 1896 her husband Alpheus Loughrey was sole heir.
-Alpheus had four sons from a previous marriage and the allotment eventually passed to his sons, Alpheus was a white man who had married Katie, the daughter of KaKue aka Beedee and Tu-Tue-Tue.
-KaKue aka "Beedee" was not related to Cyrus Beede Pickrell who was an Indian agent in Suquamish from 1906 to 1916 or to Cyrus Beede who was at the time the US Indian Inspector.
+Alpheus had four sons from a previous marriage and the allotment eventually passed to his sons.
+Alpheus was a white man who had married Katie, the daughter of KaKue and Tu-Tue-Tue.
+KaKue was not related to Cyrus Beede Pickrell who was an Indian agent in Suquamish from 1906 to 1916 or to Cyrus Beede who was at the time the US Indian Inspector.

+In 1906, the U.S. Army bought a portion of the nearby town of Suquamish from the Suquamish Tribe for the stated purpose of constructing a fort.
+Instead, the land was sold to non-native developers.
+Many Suquamish members of the town moved to Indianola.
+During this period, Suquamish children were forced to attend American Indian residential schools run by the U.S. government, which sought to erase Suquamish culture.
+The U.S. government also used the 1887 Dawes Act to take reservation land from the Suquamish who lived on it, which included land in Indianola.
+Chief William Rogers, of the Suquamish and Duwamish, moved to Indianola in 1902 after white settlers repeatedly burned down the Duwamish longhouses he had lived in near current-day Renton.
+His land in Indianola was taken in 1910, and he moved with his family to another part of the Port Madison Reservation.
+Kitsap County laws also affected the town's land ownership: at the time, the county used racial restrictive covenants to require that land only be sold to white buyers.